mjbeswick/tacit-dom/docs/SIGNAL_USAGE_GUIDE.md

 - ✅ **Also good**: Direct signal children and computed values
 - 🎯 **Best practice**: Use `reactiveText` for most text interpolation needs

-The `reactiveText` function is the recommended way to create reactive text content in Thorix.
+The `reactiveText` function is the recommended way to create reactive text content in Tacit-DOM.
 It's simple, efficient, and designed specifically for this purpose.